plcarmel/cryptic-sequences/README.md

 it is reversible; it is a [bijection](https://en.wikipedia.org/wiki/Bijection).
 The generated numbers are thus guaranteed to be unique.
 Note that the reversibility requirement is what separates an encryption algorithm from a hash.

-#### Proof
-If the generated numbers where not unique, it would mean that multiple source texts could be mapped to the same encrypted text, making the operation irreversible, and thus not an encryption.

 ### Practical considerations